groue/GRMustache/Guides/variable_tag_helpers.md

 Dynamic partials
 ----------------

-You may not want to embed inline templates in your code, and keep them in partial templates:
+You may not want to embed inline templates in your code.
+Helpers can refer to partial templates as well:

 ```objc
 id data = @{